 The Japanese National Government has designated Gujo Hachiman Station, built in 1929, as an Important Cultural Property.
 The designation covers the station building, the platforms, and the bridge between the two platforms.
-The station is owned the Nagara River Railway and is part of the Samurai Line.
+TThe station is owned the Nagara River Railway and was recently carefully restored its original design.
 You can visit the Samurai Line's Facebook Page to learn more about this rail link the joins Seki, Mino and Gujo Hachiman

 Tourist Map and Free Self Guided Tours